 Top 10 Ways to Blow a Job Interview

 You’d think people would always be at their best in a job interview.
 But, in our over 30 years of interviewing candidates, we’ve seen the good, the bad and the ugly.
 Some of the things candidates do in interviews just make our heads shake.
-Here, in a tongue-in-cheek way, are the top 10 ways to blow an interview:
+Here are the top 10 ways to blow an interview:

 - Get Defensive: If asked probing questions about your work history, let the interviewer know that you don’t see those questions as relevant, and tell him/her only the facts that you personally think should be used to rule you in for the job.